Keeping you in the loop.

 It has come to our attention that there is a Cell Phone Scam going around.
 The callers are trying to get your Debit Card information.

-Please DO NOT give out your Debit Card Information or personal information to anyone who calls and says that your Visa Card has been Deactivated or Shut Down and to press your keypad to activate.
+Please DO NOT give out your Debit Card Information or personal information to anyone who calls and says that your Card has been Deactivated or Shut Down and to press your keypad to activate.

 If you get this call, DO NOT CONTINUE!